kaoutarsh-creator/QuizApp/README.md

 # Quiz App Hackathon

 Welcome to the Hackathon project!
-Our goal is to build a simple, fun, and educational gamified quiz app using MERN Stack.
+Our goal is to build a simple, fun, and educational **gamified quiz app** using **MERN Stack**.

-## Educational Purpose
+## 🎯 Educational Purpose

-This project was developed as part of a 5-hour educational hackathon to simulate real-world product development using Scrum and agile practices.
+This project was developed as part of a 5-hour educational hackathon to simulate real-world product development using **Scrum/Jira** and agile practices.
 It is designed to synthesize what we learned throughout the year.

+## 🚀 Tech Stack

+- **Frontend**: React
+- **Backend**: Node.js / Express / MongoDB

 ## Project Structure

-- **frontend/**: React for UI (User Interface)
-- **backend/**: Node.js/Express as server + MongoDB as database
+quiz-app-hackathon/
+├── frontend/
+│   ├── package.json
+│   ├── src/
+│   └── public/
+├── backend/
+│   ├── index.js
+│   ├── package.json
+│   ├── controllers/
+│   ├── routes/
+│   └── models/
+├── README.md
+└── LICENSE

-## Product Backlog
+## 📌 Product Backlog

 Below are the major epics that define the core features of this open source quiz app.